vuejs/docs/src/guide/web-components.md

 Vue's component model is designed with these needs in mind as a coherent system.

-With a competent engineering team, you could probably build the equivalent on top of native Custom Elements - but this also means you are taking on the long term maintenance burden of an in-house framework, while losing out on the ecosystem and community benefits of a mature framework like Vue.
+With a competent engineering team, you could probably build the equivalent on top of native Custom Elements - but this also means you are taking on the long-term maintenance burden of an in-house framework, while losing out on the ecosystem and community benefits of a mature framework like Vue.

 There are also frameworks built using Custom Elements as the basis of their component model, but they all inevitably have to introduce their proprietary solutions to the problems listed above.
 Using these frameworks entails buying into their technical decisions on how to solve these problems - which, despite what may be advertised, doesn't automatically insulate you from potential future churns.

 There are also some areas where we find custom elements to be limiting:

 - Eager slot evaluation hinders component composition.
-Vue's [scoped slots](/guide/component-slots.html#scoped-slots) is a powerful mechanism for component composition, which can't be supported by custom elements due to native slot's eager nature.
-Eager slots also means the receiving component cannot control when or whether to render a piece of slot content.
+Vue's [scoped slots](/guide/component-slots.html#scoped-slots) are a powerful mechanism for component composition, which can't be supported by custom elements due to native slots' eager nature.
+Eager slots also mean the receiving component cannot control when or whether to render a piece of slot content.

 - Shipping custom elements with shadow DOM scoped CSS today requires embedding the CSS inside JavaScript so that they can be injected into shadow roots at runtime.
 They also result in duplicated styles in markup in SSR scenarios.
 There are [platform features](https://github.com/whatwg/html/pull/4898/) being worked on in this area - but as of now they are not yet universally supported, and there are still production performance / SSR concerns to be addressed.
-In the meanwhile, Vue SFCs provide [CSS scoping mechanisms](/api/sfc-style) that supports extracting the styles into plain CSS files.
+In the meanwhile, Vue SFCs provide [CSS scoping mechanisms](/api/sfc-style.html) that support extracting the styles into plain CSS files.

 Vue will always be staying up to date with the latest standards in the web platform, and we will happily leverage whatever the platform provides if it makes our job easier.
 However, our goal is to provide solutions that work well and work today.
 That means we have to incorporate new platform features with a critical mindset - and that involves filling the gaps where the standards fall short while that is still the case.